 Using Essential Oils

-To complement the range, Benoit has added the MAËL Diffuser which has a hard plastic base, bamboo legs and a shell made of bamboo fibre.
-It has a built in timer with three settings, and is available with either a UK or EU plug.
+To complement the range, Benoit has added diffusers which have a hard plastic base, bamboo legs and a shell made of bamboo fibre.
+They have a built in timer with three settings, and are available with either a UK or EU plug.

-Additionally, vegetable oils - also called ‘carrier’ or ‘base’ oils are another part of the toolkit as some essential oils are too strong to be applied directly to the skin.
-To explain a little more about each of the carrier oils in the range, check out the handy guide on The Nature of Things website.
+Additionally, vegetable oils – also called ‘carrier’ or ‘base’ oils are another part of the toolkit as some essential oils are too strong to be applied directly to the skin.
+To learn more about carrier oils, check out the handy guide on The Nature of Things website.

 The Nature of Things & Green Pioneer

-We started working with The Nature of Things in 2020 and sell their products to retailers across Europe.
+We started working with The Nature of Things in 2020 and sell their products to retailers across Europe (excluding Switzerland).More Information